dimitri-nicolo/calico/getting-started/clis/calicoq/configure/etcd.md

 ---
-title: Configuring calicoq to connect to an etcd datastore
+title: Configure calicoq to connect to an etcd datastore
 description: Configure the CLI to connect to an etcd datastore.
-canonical_url: /getting-started/calicoq/configure/etcd
+canonical_url: /getting-started/clis/calicoq/configure/etcd
 no_canonical: true
 ---